graphix-asterixdb/graphix-asterixdb.github.io/docs/installation.md

 ## Using a Pre-Built Package

 1. Ensure that you have Java 11 installed in your environment.
-2. Download the pre-built Graphix package [here](https://github.com/graphix-asterixdb/package/releases/download/alpha/graphix-0.3.0.zip).
+2. Download the latest pre-built Graphix package [here](https://github.com/graphix-asterixdb/package/releases).
     Unzip this file and open a terminal at the unzipped folder.
 3. Execute the `quickstart.sh` script, which will start a 1-node AsterixDB cluster.
 4. AsterixDB should now be up and running with Graphix!